 I love the Bromley Briefings Prison Factfile published by the Prison Reform Trust.
 I can’t say the same regarding some of the statistics contained within its pages.
 In fact, too many make for upsetting reading.

-However, one thing that frustrates me with our criminal justice system, and the MoJ, and has done for years, is that they know what some of the solutions are.
-Our Ministry of Justice pledges a commitment to the reduction of re-offending.
-The same MoJ who in a report they published in 2013, ‘Compendium of re-offending statistics and analysis’, said “Short prison sentences are less effective than community sentences at reducing re-offending.”
+However, one thing that frustrates me with our criminal justice system, and the Ministry of Justice, and has done for years, is that they know what some of the solutions are.
+Our Ministry of Justice pledges a commitment to the reduction of reoffending.
+The same Ministry of Justice, who in a report they published in 2013, ‘Compendium of re-offending statistics and analysis’, said “Short prison sentences are less effective than community sentences at reducing reoffending.”

 The re-offending rate, of those sentenced to less than 12 months in prison, is 63%.

 In 2010, a little under 200,000 community orders were given out by the courts, and yet, by 2020, that number had dropped to a little over 50,000.

 The rate of re-offending of those sentenced to community orders is 56%.

 A seven percentage point difference is definitely something not to be sniffed at.
 Especially when you consider re-offending costs £18.1 billion.

 That’s a saving of just under £1.3 billion.

 The time to think of reducing re-offending is at the moment a magistrate/judge adjourns a case for pre-sentence reports (PSR).
 The convicted individual will be certain of receiving a sentence whether it be non-custodial or custody.